Tom Copinger-Symes: Honorary appointments

+Copinger-Symes was appointed an Knight Commander of the Order of the Bath (KCB) in the 2025 New Year Honours.

-As Assistant Colonel Commandant since 2019 (promoted Colonel Commandant in 2023), Copinger-Symes was present at Windsor Castle in 2020 to offer the salute to the outgoing Colonel-in-Chief of The Rifles, Prince Philip, Duke of Edinburgh.
+Copinger-Symes was Assistant Colonel Commandant of The Rifles from 2019 to 2023, and Colonel Commandant of the regiment from 2023 to 2026.
+In the former position he was present at Windsor Castle in 2020 to offer the salute to the outgoing Colonel-in-Chief of The Rifles, Prince Philip, Duke of Edinburgh.

 Copinger-Symes serves on the Advisory Board of "Nimbus Ninety", the community for disruptive business and technology leaders, since 2018.

 A Freeman of the City of London, he is also a Liveryman of the Wax Chandlers' Company.